kuromakes/clan-app/README.md

 5. Go to Tools > Script Editor
   * Sometimes this lags out and you have to click Script Editor multiple times
 6. Change "_Untitled Project_" to "{{YOUR_CLAN_NAME}} Applications"
-7. Copy and paste the contents of `applications.gs` into the code editor
+7. Copy and paste the entire contents of `applications.gs` into the code editor
 8. Replace the placeholders in the `config` object:
   * Replace the `MY_SHEET_ID` placeholder with the key found in the URL of the spreadsheet.
 It should still be open in the other tab.
   * Get the `{{YOUR_SHEET_ID}}` out of `https://docs.google.com/spreadsheets/d/{{YOUR_SHEET_ID}}/edit#gid=0`